 The 2016 natural disaster ended up being the costliest hail storm in Texas history, with more than $1 billion in damages reported and more than 100,000 cars and countless houses affected, according to the Insurance Council of Texas.

 Depending on where you live, you could face any number of other natural disaster threats—from tornadoes to tropical storms, flooding to high winds.
 And since many of these natural disasters can happen at a moment’s notice, getting ready for a storm now, before it hits, is the best approach.
-So we sat down with Root’s VP of Claims, Chris Wells, a 20-year veteran in the claims industry, to get the inside scoop.

 How can Root customers prepare for a storm?